MonkYU/TaskPaper-Atom-One-Dark/README.md

 # Atom One Dark 2 for TaskPaper 3

-A dark theme for [TaskPaper 3](http://taskpaper.com) heavily inspired by @pslobo's excellent adaptation of (stolen from[his words]) [Atom One Dark Syntax](https://github.com/atom/one-dark-syntax), which in turn I believe was heavily influenced by the now infamous [2006 Monokai theme for Textmate by Wimer Hazenberg](http://www.monokai.nl/blog/2006/07/15/textmate-color-theme/).
+A dark theme for [TaskPaper 3](http://taskpaper.com) heavily inspired by @pslobo's excellent adaptation of [Atom One Dark Syntax](https://github.com/atom/one-dark-syntax), which in turn I believe was heavily influenced by the now infamous [2006 Monokai theme for Textmate by Wimer Hazenberg](http://www.monokai.nl/blog/2006/07/15/textmate-color-theme/).

 ![](https://raw.githubusercontent.com/jasonshanks/TaskPaper-Atom-One-Dark/master/Preview.png)

 ## Colours/Colors

-- Fountain Blue for items tagged @next
+- _Fountain Blue_ for items tagged @next
-- Malibu Blue for URLs and Projects (gradually faded at each level)
+- _Malibu Blue_ for URLs and Projects (gradually faded from Project levels 1-4)
-- Soft Purple for items tagged @waiting
+- _Soft Purple_ for items tagged @waiting
-- Pistachio Green for items tagged @today, @active or @now (this is especially useful in conjunction with [this great script](http://support.hogbaysoftware.com/t/script-displaying-the-active-task-in-the-os-x-menu-bar/1290) by @complexpoint)
+- _Pistachio Green_ for items tagged @today, @active or @now (this is especially useful in conjunction with [this great script](http://support.hogbaysoftware.com/t/script-displaying-the-active-task-in-the-os-x-menu-bar/1290) by @complexpoint)
-- Froly Red for items tagged @due
+- _Froly Red_ for items tagged @due
-- Sunset Red for items tagged @flag, @high, @hot, @priority(high) or @prio(1)
+- _Sunset Red_ for items tagged @flag, @high, @hot, @priority(high) or @prio(1)
-- Whisky Orange for vanilla tags
+- _Whisky Orange_ for vanilla tags
-- Faded Chalky Orange for context tags
+- _Faded Chalky Orange_ for context tags
-- Selection is a subtle mix of fore/background colors same as original One Dark Atom theme
+- Text selections are a subtle mix of fore/background colors as in the original One Dark Atom theme

 ## Other Style Features